Interesting the people we meet, are always reflections of ourselves. Either where we have been, where we are, or where we are going.

 In the hospital, I felt transformed.

-Not for having an out-of-body experience but a long red scar running the base of my neck to my tailbone.
+Not for having an out-of-body experience but for a long red scar running from the base of my neck to my tailbone.

 I felt transformed, not for encountering a divine light but for sharing a ward with three awesome women aged 100, 97, and 76; our laughs and tears and stories.

 I felt transformed, not for encountering angels in heaven but for being cared for by angelic nurses, selfless in their service to humanity; who tended to our every need around the clock.